CloudCannon/base-jekyll-template/_posts/app-not-working.md

 ---
-date:
+date: 2018-11-25
-title: The WaniKani App isn't working!
+title: "The WaniKani App isn't working!"
 categories: app
-description:
+description: Why doesn't the iOS or Android app work properly?
 type: Document
 ---
-###

 Are you using the official WaniKani app?